 [easy-tweet tweet=”Teachers are trained to differentiate learning goals for each child in the classroom.” user=”mjcsontpt” hashtags=”#teachersfollowteachers “]

+Early learning is colorful and playful!
 If you expect your toddler to color a printable of an apple to learn the color red, you might have the wrong idea of early learning.
 Maybe your 5 year old is unable to complete worksheet after worksheet to help them learn to read.
 You might have the wrong idea of early learning.
-Early learning should be colorful…full of fun, games and lots of play.
+Early learning should be colorful…full of fun, games, and lots of play.

 How will they learn by playing, you ask?
 Children play, they are wired to play and that is how they learn.
 Our task as the adults in their life is to make their time “playing” as beneficial to them as possible….whether, they are learning how to share toys with a new friend at age 2 or going on “Color Hunts” at age 3 and looking for letters on billboards as you drive around town at age 4.
 We can make the most of the games they play.
 When learning is disguised as play, children don’t even know they are learning while having so much fun…it’s quite genius!!!